 Which delivery services do you use to send the chocolates?
 Most of our items are sent by Royal Mail as we find postmen very efficient at delivering to domestic addresses.
 We offer a variety of postal options but all are tracked so that you can follow the progress of your delivery and have confirmation of when it is delivered.
-We offer a 3-5 day standard tracked service (we can't guarantee this timeline, particularly if circumstances beyond our control - such as postal strikes - affect delivery providers), a first-class tracked service (usually next day but not a guaranteed next day service) and, for the same price, a first class tracked future day delivery service in which you choose your preferred future weekday delivery date from the calendar (however, this is also not a guaranteed delivery date).
+We offer a 3-5 day standard tracked service (we can't guarantee this timeline, particularly if circumstances beyond our control - such as postal strikes - affect delivery providers), a first-class tracked service (usually next day but not a guaranteed next day service) and, for the same price, a first-class tracked future day delivery service in which you choose your preferred future weekday delivery date from the calendar (however, this is also not guaranteed delivery date).
 Please note that we cannot offer a preferred delivery date service on our standard service - they will leave us as soon as we can pack & despatch the items.
 We are not currently able to offer a guaranteed next day delivery service.
 If the recipient is not in to receive the item, the postman will leave a card & the item can be collected from the local delivery depot.
 We would use a courier however if you place a very large order with us that weighs over 2kg in total.

 Can I choose a future delivery date for anything on your website?
 Yes.
 If you click on the 1st Class 'future day' delivery option when going through the checkout, a calendar will pop up below and you can enter the preferred future delivery that you would like.
 Please be aware that this is a 1st Class service and so it is NOT a guaranteed date as we currently do not offer guaranteed delivery.
 This preferred day service applies to all our items on our website.

 Do you deliver on Saturdays & Sundays?
 Not currently, this is something we are reviewing due to the high costs of Saturday deliveries.
 We are not able to offer Sunday deliveries.